harleydutton/tabula-rasa/tabula-rasa.md

 ***
 ***

-Definition: a skill is something a character can do and more importantly fail at. casting waterbreathing spell vs breathing under water with gills. new skills start at a level equal to the exp spent on them? new skills need to be apporved by dm. new skills can be leveled up with exp with dm approval. skills level up once they have been used a number of times equal to their level? when they accumulate succeses and fails equal to level? just one of those?
-Skills the players make need to have descriptive names.
-You should be able to tell what a skill does by reading the name and maybe the description.
-A good heuristic for skills might be that they end in "ing" or "ation".
-Figure out what parts of speech/tense these are.

-### Stock Skills
-All characters should have the ability to attack, defend, move, hide, see, lie, detect lies, persuade, resist persuasion and much more.
-Skills are all made up and characters should be able to do each of these things with their skills. probably more things too.
-Settings should include a list of stock/common skills.
-PC-made skills need tohave descriptive names.
-Other (stock/common) skills should have standardized names for DM sanity.

-### limiting factors
-at one point i recommended having the DM nerf skills while they were being made. give them a mana cost, or a cooldown, or make them take a long time or whatever to help balance them. this is a good time to say that skills should have a type of action associated with them (major, minor, reaction, etc.) and this should be determined at skill creation. most of the time limiting factors will need to come out for "magic" skills. a cooldown (recharges on 5 or 6 of 1d6 OR one use per day OR mana), a range restriction (you have to touch them OR be able to see them OR something), or a speed restriction (ritual magic that takes anywhere from a few minutes to a few days and cannot be done in combat).

-### nested checks
-nested checks provide an additional layer of realism but they also dramatically increase the character's likelihood to fail the check.

 ### related skills
 if you are good with a poleaxe/polehammer it stands to reason you wouldn't suck with a spear or some other polearm. that being said if your skill is named "polehammering" or some this it wont work with a spear. i think there are a few reasonable solutions.